cryptominiun/centralbank/README.md

 ## Development

-For local development - clone or downloand (and unzip) the centralbank code repo.
+For local development - clone or download (and unzip) the centralbank code repo.
-Next install all dependencies using bundler and a Gemfile e.g.:
+Next install all dependencies using bundler with a Gemfile e.g.:

 ``` ruby
 # Gemfile